bytecodealliance/component-docs/component-model/src/language-support/creating-runnable-components/rust.md

 This page has content for both **WASI P2** and **WASI P3**.
 Use the tabs below to switch between versions where they differ.

+> **P3 toolchain note.** Rust's [`wasm32-wasip3` target](https://doc.rust-lang.org/nightly/rustc/platform-support/wasm32-wasip3.html) is currently Tier 3 with no prebuilt artifacts; building for it requires constructing the standard library from source.
+The P3 example on this page therefore uses the library/reactor pattern targeting `wasm32-wasip2`, where [`wit-bindgen`](https://crates.io/crates/wit-bindgen)'s `async` feature handles the P3 binding generation.
+There is no Rust-idiomatic P3 path for the `fn main()` command-component pattern yet.

 </div>

 ## Creating a command component